 - Persons requesting information on our services or otherwise contacting us.

 Euroapotheca will process your personal data for (i) the conclusion and execution of a contract with you (Article 6(1)(b) of the GDPR) and/or (ii) with your consent (Article 6(1)(a) of the GDPR) and/or (iii) when we have to comply with a legal obligation (Article 6(1)(c) of the GDPR) and/or (iv) where we (or EUROAPOTHECA group of companies) have a legitimate interest to do so (Article 6(1)(f) of the GDPR), balancing this interest against your interests and fundamental rights.
-Such legitimate interests may be administrative functions within EUROAPOTHECA group of companies, complying with your requests for information, etc.
+Such legitimate interests may be protection of confidential information, effective communication, verification of information in public registers, etc.

 For the purpose of handling your queries and/or complaints submitted by e-mail, post, social accounts or phone, we may collect the following personal data: name, surname, profile name, e-mail address, phone number, subject matter and text of your query.

-The above-mentioned personal data will be processed on the basis of your consent (expressed by your active steps – submitting a request/complaint) and our legitimate interests (to manage and administer your request/complaint and/or to protect/defend our rights and interests).
+The above-mentioned personal data will be processed on the basis of your consent (expressed by your active steps – submitting a request/complaint) and our legitimate interests (to protect/defend our rights and interests).

 Euroapotheca will store the personal data related to your request/complaint for 2 years following the receipt of your query/complaint.

-We process personal data when you or your organization enter (or wants to enter) into the agreement with us regarding the delivery of goods and/or services.
-We may use the following personal data to fulfill our agreement with you or your organization: name, surname, position and company name, telephone number, address of the place of residence, e-mail address, date of birth, individual activity certificate number, VAT identification number or tax reference number, bank name and account, payment details.
+We process personal data when you as a natural person enter (or want to enter) into the agreement with us regarding the delivery of goods and/or provision of services (legal basis – conclusion and execution of the agreement).
+We may use the following personal data to fulfill our agreement with you: name, surname, telephone number, address of the place of residence, e-mail address, date of birth, individual activity certificate number, VAT identification number or tax reference number, bank name and account, payment details.

-We may also have a legal obligation to process such data to comply with various regulations, such as payment of taxes.
+We may also have a legal obligation to process such data to comply with various regulations, such as payment of taxes (legal basis – legal obligation).
 Additionally, the processing is necessary for conducting negotiations relating to any future engagement between the parties.
-The processing may also be necessary for our legitimate interests.
-We may also process personal data when it is needed in protection of our rights, such as dealing with legal disputes, including incidents that occur during the provision of goods/services.
+We may also process personal data when it is needed in protection of our rights, such as dealing with legal disputes, including incidents that occur during the provision of goods/services (in this case we rely on our legitimate interest to protect/defend our rights and interests).

 In general, your personal data is processed for the duration necessary to fulfill the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.
-For example, if you are engaged as a supplier/vendor to provide a certain service, we may retain your data for the duration of your service agreement and store it for an additional period, in accordance with our general retention policy (e.g., payment details shall be stored 10 years after the transaction).
+For example, if you are engaged as a supplier/vendor to provide a certain service, we may retain your data for the duration of your service agreement and store it for an additional period, in accordance with our general retention policy (e.g., we keep the concluded contracts for 15 years from their expiration, and payment details shall be stored 10 years after the transaction).
 Additional periods may be necessary to enable us to protect the rights conferred to us by the law for the period fiscal statute of limitation.
-However, we do not undertake to keep these data for the entire period mentioned above and we may delete or anonymise your personal data earlier if we do not have a legal obligation to keep it.
+However, we do not undertake to keep these data for the entire period mentioned above and we may delete or anonymize your personal data earlier if we do not have a legal obligation to keep it.

 Please note that if you fail to provide personal data when requested, which is necessary for us (e.g., bank account), we may not be able to enter into the agreement with you.

-For the purpose of managing and administering our social networks (e.g., “Facebook”, “Instagram”, “LinkedIn” and “YouTube” accounts), we may collect the following personal data you provided voluntarily: your name, surname, social network profile name, pictures, and/or public comments.
+For the purpose of managing and administering our social networks (e.g., “LinkedIn” and “YouTube” accounts), we may collect the following personal data you provided voluntarily: your name, surname, social network profile name, position and employer, pictures, and/or public comments.

-Euroapotheca processes the above-mentioned personal data on the basis of your consent (expressed by your active steps, e.g., when you chose to write a comment, react to our posts or follow our accounts) and our legitimate interests (to communicate with our followers/commentators and/or to protect/defend our rights and interests).
+Euroapotheca processes the above-mentioned personal data on the basis of your consent (expressed by your active steps, e.g., when you chose to write a comment, react to our posts or follow our accounts) and our legitimate interests (to protect/defend our rights and interests).

 In addition, please note, that we reserve the discretion to delete or not allow comments that contain: